Lincke, Paul

 Biography

-Paul Lincke - the German composer of light music, the author of the march "Berlin Air" (Berliner Luft), which became the unofficial anthem of the German capital.
+Paul Lincke (1866-1946) is the German composer of light music, the author of the march "Berlin Air" (Berliner Luft), which became the unofficial anthem of the German capital.

-After the First World War, Lincke 's music became an integral part of musical performances in cabaret and other institutions of "light" music.
+After World War I, the music of Lincke music became an integral part of musical performances in cabaret and other "light" music venues.
 In 1941, the composer received the title of an honorary citizen of Berlin.
-Among his operettas there are - "Venus on Earth" (Venus auf Erden) (1897, Berlin); "Frau Luna" (1899, Berlin); "Lysistrata" (1902, Berlin); "Casanova" (1913, Darmstadt), etc.; songs, romances, marches and other orchestral works.
+Among the operettas that he composed were "Venus on Earth" (Venus auf Erden) (1897, Berlin); "Frau Luna" (1899, Berlin); "Lysistrata" (1902, Berlin); "Casanova" (1913, Darmstadt), etc.; songs, romances, marches and other orchestral works.

 http://intoclassics.net/news/2013-01-15-31073